judus/minimal-framework/README.md

 #### Modular structure
 See config/modules.php and example module in framework/app/Pages.

-1. Create a folder <your-module> in the framework/app directory
+1. Create a folder your-module in the framework/app directory
-2. Copy & Paste framework/config to framework/app/<your-module>
+2. Copy & Paste framework/config to framework/app/your-module
-3. Copy & Paste framework/resources to framework/app/<your-module>
+3. Copy & Paste framework/resources to framework/app/your-module
 4. Register the new module in framework/config/modules.php: